-At this point you should have :
+At this point you should have:

-- 1. entered the specification of the ball & stick model in the CellBuilder - 2. saved the CellBuilder to a session file called ballstk.ses and verified what you saved - 3. exited NEURON
+- 1. entered the specification of the ball and stick model in the CellBuilder - 2. saved the CellBuilder, with its Continuous Create button checked, to a session file called ballstk.ses and verified what you saved - 3. exited NEURON

-In the course/ballstk directory, make an init hoc file with the contents print "ready!"
+In the course/cellbuilder directory, make an init.py file with the contents

 '''

-// load the GUI tools

-load_file("nrngui.hoc")
+from neuron import h, gui

-// your specification of the model
+load your model specification

-load_file("ballstk.ses")
+h.load_file('ballstk.ses')

-// your GUI
+your user interface

-load_file("rig.ses")
+h.load file("rig.ses")

 '''

-Make a beginning rig.ses file with the single line
+Also make a rig.ses file that contains the single command